patrickjquinn/project-warpcode/README.md

 It will also support standard web and native desktop applications down the line.

-Note: This is in very early alpha and serves as proof of concept in it's current stage.
-There be dragons, etc etc.
+Note: This is in very early pre-alpha and serves as proof of concept in it's current state.
+Here be dragons, etc etc.

 Active contributors very welcome.

-## What does it look like?
+## What does it look like (for now)?

 ![alt text](https://github.com/patrickjquinn/project-warp/blob/main/warp.png?raw=true)